CesarHuertaUADY/Proyecto_Fundamentos_IS/Process/Sprints/README.md

 2. Correct the user stories
 3. Create the thirtd prototype
 - **Assignees:**
-1. Arturo Cadena, César Huerta, Shaden Aguilar
+1. Arturo Cadena, Shaden Aguilar
-2. Frida Pineda
+2. Frida Pineda, César Huerta
 3. Miguel Reyes
 - **Results:** The final list of requirements and user stories and the final prototype for the second deadline.